jina-ai/GSoC/README.md

 | Mentors | Yanlong(dot)Wang(at)jina(dot)ai |

-Jina’s documentation contains a lot of examples ranging from normal vector search to multimodal searches.
-External developers wanting to explore neural search and see how code correlates to output might want to experience some examples hands-on.
+We have maintained a few examples ranging from image search to question-answering systems to demonstrate the power of neural search.
+Meanwhile, we see that some of our community members get frastated by setting the right environment when they want to try out these examples.

-We are already in the process of building a helpful community where developers can get their questions answered easily but we get a lot of questions about runtime errors because of varied environments.
-To mitigate this and show the users how Jina works and produces results, we propose to create an integrated playground IDE for Jina where code can be seen in action.
+To solve this problem, we propose to create an integrated playground IDE for Jina where code can be seen in action.

 This project will combine Jina’s backend with external frontend frameworks to create a playground where developers will be able to see the source code and the output it renders.